Flèche bas

 Louis Hallonet replaced François Besson as Director of Cultural Affairs on Jan 15, 2025.

-Photo of Louis Hallonet who replaced François Besson as Director of Cultural Action
+Photo of Louis Hallonet who replaced François Besson as Director of Cultural Activity

 The management committee on Dec.
-31, 2024 (inset: Louis Hallonet nominated as Director of Cultural Action on Jan 15, 2025)
+31, 2024 (inset: Louis Hallonet nominated as Director of Cultural Activity on Jan 15, 2025)

 CULTIVATE2 CULTIVATE2